j0lvera/conventions/react/vite.md

 - Use file-based routing with TanStack Router's `createFileRoute` function
 - Place route files in a dedicated routes directory structure that mirrors the URL structure
 - Export a `Route` constant from each route file

+**Rationale**: File-based routing creates a clear mapping between the URL structure and the codebase, making it easier to understand and maintain routing logic while enabling type-safe route handling.

 ### Route Configuration [IMPORTANT]